MATCHA-MIT/secsep/README.md

 * CPU cores: As many as possible.
 Both the container build and *SecSep* workflow can benefit from the parallelism.
 * Memory: At least 16 GB.
+32+ GB is recommended.
 * Free disk space: At least 128 GB.

 If you are using Docker Desktop: